Ship review: Sylvia Earle

 There was usually a cocktail offer each evening.

-One expedition team member was a guitarist, so he entertained us in Tektite a few nights and took requests.
-There was also a quiz, polar plunge and fascinating documentary about a hamlet we visited.
+One expedition team member was a guitarist, so he entertained us in Tektite for a few nights and took requests.
+There was also a quiz, a polar plunge and a fascinating documentary about a hamlet we visited.

 Entertainment was mostly limited to lectures though.
 There was one on plankton which, admittedly, we skipped, and three dedicated to the explorer John Franklin which felt a bit much.
 But we enjoyed learning about Inuit culture and language and other Western explorers who attempted to navigate the North West Passage in Arctic Canada from the 1400s to the 1900s.